Adopted by the West Virginia Republican Party State Executive Committeeon June 20, 2020in Flatwoods, West Virginia

 The State of West Virginia has the highest per capita number of veterans in the United States.
 Her citizens have suffered the highest casualty rate in the last four wars and have been awarded the highest per capita number of Medals of Honor.
 We fully support our veterans and active duty personnel and honor their service.

 In recognition of those Mountaineers who have served their country, the Republican Party supports:

-C. Elections which are clean, fair and above reproach.
-Voter rolls must be kept up to date, with those who have not voted in two elections cycles or have relocated or died purged from the voting rolls on an annual basis.
+- Elections which are clean, fair, and above reproach.
+Voter rolls must be kept up to date, with those who have not voted in two election cycles or have relocated or died purged from the voting rolls on an annual basis.